Thank you for your interest in requesting a speaker from the Society for Human Resource Management (SHRM).

 - Best Practices in Talent Management Strategy

-- NEW The Future of HR: Promoting Business Success in a Changing Global Workplace
+- The Future of HR: Promoting Business Success in a Changing Global Workplace

 - The HR Professional Competency Model: A Roadmap for Success

-- Avoiding the Boomer Drain: HR Strategies and Best Practices
+- NEW HR and the Aging Workforce: Strategies and Best Practices

 - Drive Business Success with Workplace Flexibility